What is the Measles, Mumps and Rubella (“MMR”) Vaccine?

 Measles, mumps and rubella are three highly contagious viral infections.
 All three are considered airborne – each is primarily spread from person to person by respiratory droplets that enter the air through sneezing and coughing.
 Measles remains one of the leading causes of death among young children worldwide.
 However, the World Health Organization estimates a 75% decrease in deaths between 2000 and 2013.

-Measles: Probably the most well-recognized symptom of measles is the spotty red-brown body rash.
+Measles: the most well-recognized symptom of measles is the spotty red-brown body rash.
 However, measles typically begins with cold-like symptoms, such as fever, malaise, and achiness.
 The rash usually starts behind the ears and spreads throughout the rest of the body over several days.
 Complications such as diarrhea, otitis media, pneumonia, bronchitis, and febrile seizures are common.
 It is estimated that 1 out of 5,000 people with measles will die as a result of serious complications.
 Measles is extremely contagious, with close to 90 percent of unvaccinated people developing the disease after exposure to an infected party.
 However, most people infected with measles survive to develop a lifetime immunity from further infection.

 Mumps: is characterized by swollen salivary glands (the parotid glands located between the ear and jaw) which cause one or both cheeks to inflame and puff out.
 Other symptoms include fever, headaches, sore throat, weakness, fatigue, loss of appetite and pain from chewing and swallowing.
 Mumps can also cause inflammation of other body parts such as the testicles, pancreas, ovaries, breasts, brain or spinal cord.
 Like measles, prior to widespread vaccination, mumps was a common childhood illness.
 It is spread through contact with infected droplets of mucus or saliva.
 Once a person is infected with mumps and the disease runs its course, the person typically develops lifetime immunity.

-Rubella: is very similar to measles but is generally less severe and of shorter duration.
+Rubella: is very similar to measles, but it is generally less severe and of shorter duration.
 The symptoms of rubella include mild fevers, headaches, malaise, runny nose, red eyes, tender lymph nodes, and a pink rash that starts on the face, and spreads to the body and limbs.
 Similar to measles and mumps, rubella infections typically result in lifetime immunity once the symptoms of the virus subside.

 Who should receive the MMR vaccine?